 “How likely is it that you would recommend this company to a friend or colleague?”

 No other question better defines loyalty.
-At Resultants For Business, a referral coming from one of our clients is THE highest compliment ever given to us.
-Loyalty is defined by our clients.
-Through their eyes, if they are willing to refer their friend, relative or professional alliance that means their loyalty and belief in us is set.
+A client referral is THE highest compliment ever given to The Resultants as we believe loyalty is defined by our clients.
+Through their eyes, if they are willing to refer their friend, relative or professional alliance, it means their trust and belief in us is set.

-- Your most loyal customers who will continue to keep buying and referring others (the Promoters)
+- Promoters – Your most loyal customers who will continue to keep buying and referring others

-- Your satisfied yet unenthusiastic customer who is on the fence when it comes to the competition (the Passives)
+- Passives – Your satisfied yet unenthusiastic customer who is on the fence when it comes to the competition

-- Your unhappy customers who will eventually do damage by negative word of mouth (the Detractors).
+- Detractors – Your unhappy customers who will eventually do damage by negative word of mouth

-With one question and based on these 3 categories, we use a simple formula to come up with our final “net score”.
+With one question and based on these three categories, a simple formula allows one to come up with a final “net score”.
 To calculate the net score, take the percentage of Promoters and subtract the percentage who are Detractors.

-So what does that score mean and how do other companies compare to our score?
-From the research and gathering of data by Satmetrix, the average company’s NPS efficiency rate is around 5-10 (Refer to www.Satmetrix.com and www.netpromoter.com).
-What they have uncovered with this score is that promoters barely outnumber detractors.
+Based on Satmetrix’s research and data, the average company’s NPS efficiency rate is around 5-10.
+What they have uncovered is that promoters barely outnumber detractors.
 Not very healthy, right?
 So why do companies accept that type of score?
 Perhaps it’s because there are a lot of companies out there that have negative Net Promoter Scores.
 According to Reichheld, this is why companies are having such a hard time with sustainable growth.
 So what is the gold standard?
-What is a truly well deserving Net Promoter Score in the U.S.?
-Take a look at Amazon (5 years in a row leading the pack), Zappos, Harley-Davidson, USAA Bank, Discover Card, Apple, and Southwest Airlines.
+What is a truly well-deserving Net Promoter Score in the United States?
+Take a look at Amazon, Harley-Davidson, Apple and Southwest Airlines.
 Their scores consistently fall within the 50-80 range.

 This one simple metric, by our standards, is also THE most valuable accountability metric for the company.
 Simply recording the Net Promoter Score each year, bi-annually or every quarter is not the most important part of the measurable.
-If we expect our company to grow, then the work begins after we survey our clients and establish our NPS.
-We now have 3 very important actions:
+If we expect our company to grow, the real work begins after we survey our clients and establish our NPS, resulting in three very important actions:

-- We share it with everyone on our team from the part timers to the executive C-suite to our preferred partners … immediately.
-EVERYONE must understand what that number means to our organization, their department teams, and to their positions as individuals.
-We’ve got our communication work cut out for us.
+- We share it with everyone on our team from the part-timers to the executive C-suite to our preferred partners … immediately.
+EVERYONE must understand what that number means to our organization, their departments and to their individual positions.
+We’ve definitely got our work cut out for us.

 - We follow through and circle back to our clients.
 If you want your customers to quit staring, then let them know that “we heard you” (good or bad).
 This means we more than likely will need to ask more questions to uncover more specifics.
-It also means we will share what we plan on doing based on the score.
+It also means we share what we plan on doing based on their feedback.

 - Even the highest scoring organizations have work to do.
-We want that score to improve.
+We always want that score to improve.
 We have to continue to turn the detractors and passives into promoters.
-This is the focus.
-This is the only way to improve our score.
+This is the focus and the only way to improve our score.